NaturalHistoryMuseum/su2014/README.md

 Step 2: Transcription
 ---------------------

-Public will be asked to transcribe specimen labels, created in step 1.
+Visitors will transcribe the specimen labels created in step 1.

+Transcription tool requirements:

+ * Specimens have multiple labels.
+Users will draw a shape around a label.
+A text box will then appear, to enter the label value.
+ * After a label has been transcribe 3 times, it will be greyed out so user has to select another area.
+ * After label entry is submitted, the user will be invited to enter their twitter handle.